iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 #### FAST

 Let us now turn our attention to how FAST performed.
 We began with the deep sea environment.
-The left side of Figure 14 indicates that FAST produces more consistent agents than PPO; however, our baselines exhibit a lower sample standard deviation.
-To further explore this, we plot the sample deviation for the first 10,000 steps, as we observe no significant difference beyond this point.
+In Figure 15 we plot the sample deviation for the first 10,000 steps, as we observe no significant difference beyond this point.
+The left side of Figure 15 indicates that PPO and our curiosity-driven baselines produces more consistent agents than FAST as they exhibit a lower sample standard deviation.

 On the right side of Figure 15, we see that FAST, similar to CCIM, performs poorly on this environment compared to our baselines.
 Notably, during training we noticed the intrinsic reward of the FAST agents also increased.